 2. Organize and boost storage opportunities

-'Firstly, I cannot recommend enough investing in extra storage if your pantry is under-equipped.
-Whether that’s a revolving spice wheel or just some additional shelving; it will make organizing your pantry infinitely easier, as well as being a really simple way to make the space look tidier and more structured,' says Katharine Pooley.
+'Firstly, I cannot recommend enough investing in extra pantry storage ideas if your pantry is under-equipped.
+Whether that’s a revolving spice wheel or just some additional shelving; it will make organizing a pantry infinitely easier, as well as being a really simple way to make the space look tidier and more structured,' says interior designer Katharine Pooley.

-Having good lighting in a pantry will help you find things more quickly and easily.
-Installing spotlights in the cupboards is a great way to see every ingredient (even the ones tucked away at the back).
-Not to mention the additional light will make a pantry seem bigger.
+Having good kitchen lighting ideas in a pantry will help you find things more quickly and easily.
+Installing spotlights in the kitchen cabinets is a great way to see every ingredient (even the ones tucked away at the back).
+Not to mention the additional light will make your pantry ideas seem bigger.

 'If you have a pantry, or a larder cupboard, I’d recommend getting some spotlights.
 They can be battery-operated and added to the top of shelves to create additional light; it will make the space seem larger, it will be easier to spot what you’re looking for, and will overall make the space seem more appealing,' says Katharine Pooley.